The 2024 Sonoma County Fair Is "The Greatest Fair on Earth"

-In case you missed or just didn't get enough of the Marin County Fair, you'll be happy to know that the 2023 Sonoma County Fair starts Thursday, August 3 at the Sonoma County Fairgrounds in Santa Rosa, and runs through Sunday, August 13.
-This year's Sonoma County Fair theme is "Jurassic Jubilee".
+In case you missed or just didn't get enough of the Marin County Fair, you'll be happy to know that the 2024 Sonoma County Fair starts Thursday, August 1 at the Sonoma County Fairgrounds in Santa Rosa, and runs through Sunday, August 11.
+This year's Sonoma County Fair theme is "The Greatest Fair on Earth!"

 The Sonoma County Fair is worth checking out if you've never been: it's bigger and a lot different than Marin's smaller, more intimate fair, and has more of an agricultural focus, which is natural for a more rural county like Sonoma.
 The Sonoma County Fair also features the largest themed flower show in the country, which is usually pretty stunning.

-The fair also holds a daily parade around the grounds at 5 pm that all can participate in — if you want to join in, show up by the Milk Barn at 4:45 pm.
-Of course you'll also find plenty of other things to see and do, including the usual county fair offerings of concerts and live music, farm animal displays, contests, and tons of food, as well as horse racing, rodeos, a even a demolition derby.
+The fair also holds a daily parade around the grounds at 5 pm that all can participate in — if you want to join in, show up by the Family Fun Stage at 4:45 pm.
+Of course you'll also find plenty of other things to see and do, including the usual county fair offerings of concerts and live music, farm animal displays, contests, and tons of food, as well as horse racing, rodeos, a demolition derby, and Liberté, an amazing equestrian experience by the former lead trainer of Cavalia and the Ringling Brothers Circus.

 If You Go

-The 2023 Sonoma County Fair is open from noon to 10 pm, Sunday–Thursday and noon to 11 pm Friday and Saturday; gates close at 9 pm.
-Admission is $20 ($15 until August 2) for ages 13 and up, $12 for children 6–12, and free for children 5 and under.
+The 2024 Sonoma County Fair is open from noon to 10 pm, Sunday–Thursday and noon to 11 pm Friday, Saturday and the first Sunday; gates close at 9 pm.
+Admission is $20 ($16 until August 2) for ages 13 and up, $13 for children 7–12, and free for children 6 and under.
 Special family, economy, and season pass packages are also available.
 Buy tickets online here.
-Carnival ride tickets cost $1 each; rides require 3–7 tickets each.
-All-day carnival wristbands start at $35–$40 and do not include fair admission.
+Carnival ride tickets cost $1 each (3–7 per ride); all-day carnival wristbands start at $35 and do not include fair admission.
+Special pre-sale prices available through July 31.

-Fair admission will be free for kids ages 6–12 on Thursdays, August 3 and 10, and seniors 60+ on Fridays, August 4 and 11.
-Food Bank Day takes place Monday, August 7; bring at least 3 non-perishable food items to donate to the Redwood Empire Food Bank and receive $1 general admission (until 6 pm).
-Elvis Look-alike Day is on Friday, August 11; dress in your finest Elvis outfit and get in for $5.
+Fair admission will be free for kids ages 7–12 on Thursdays, August 1 and 8, and seniors 60+ on Fridays, August 2 and 9.
+Food Bank Day takes place Monday, August 5; bring at least 3 non-perishable food items to donate to the Redwood Empire Food Bank and receive $1 general admission (until 6 pm).
+Come on Barbie, Let's Go Party at the Fair Day is on Thursday, August 8; dress like your favorite Barbie or Ken and participate in Barbie activities, try a piece of pink cake, answer Barbie movie trivia, and get a special souvenir prize.

 Outside food and drink are not allowed, but the fair offers a wide variety of food and beverages for sale.
 Unfortunately there are no water bottle filling stations available and reusable water bottles are not allowed; you can, however, bring in a sealed plastic bottle of water.